Meet our Board of Directors

 Irma Muñoz serves as a member of the Santa Monica Mountains Conservancy and the Los Angeles Regional Water Quality Control Board.

 Teresa Villegas has extensive experience working with environmental concerns throughout the state.
-Previously worked as a consultant for local governments, state conservancies, and nonprofits where she lobbied, wrote grants and secured funding for various natural resource amenities.
-Currently, Ms. Villegas is the Senior Deputy for Los Angeles County Supervisor Hilda Solis.
+Previously worked as a consultant for local governments, state conservancies, and nonprofits where she lobbied, wrote grants, and secured funding for various natural resource amenities.
+Ms. Villegas currently serves as the Board liaison to the Bureau of Street Services (StreetsLA) and the City Forest Officer for the City of Los Angeles Board of Public Works.

 Samantha Martinez has over twenty years of experience in advocacy, community engagement, and government affairs.
 Before starting Kindel Gagan, Samantha was a principal with Rose & Kindel from 1996 through 2009.
 Samantha has a breadth of experience managing a diverse combination of clients in industries and interests ranging from entertainment and education to public works and technology.
 She represents clients before multiple jurisdictions in Southern California and has experience working with officials at all levels of government.
 On behalf of both public and private sector clients, Samantha develops and executes comprehensive public affairs programs to gain support for a broad range of issue areas.